 You can translate other header element texts such as the search field placeholder text and “My Account” by following the steps below:

 - Navigate to WPML → String Translation.
 In the search for field, type in the header text that you want to translate and click the Search button.
+In this example, we are translating the search field placeholder text string.

 - Click on the plus icon.
 Then, add the translation.